VincentH-Net/CSharpForMarkup/README.md

     ```
     dotnet new mcs-winui3-app --name Modern.Shop --allow-scripts Yes
     ```
     This will create a ready to run solution (in a new folder) with just a Windows target.
-The `--allow-scripts Yes` parameter will run a `dotnet new mcs-editorconfig` and then will open the solution (omit this parameter to get prompted whether you want those actions run):
+The `--allow-scripts Yes` parameter will run a `dotnet new mcs-editorconfig` and then will open the solution (omit this parameter to get prompted whether you want those actions to run):

     ![Mcs Winui3 App Default Sln](img/mcs-winui3-app-default-sln.png)

-    You can use optional paramaters to opt-in to targets (Android, iOS, Mac Catalyst, WebAssembly, Skia/Tizen, Skia/WPF, and Skia/GTK for Linux).
+    You can use optional parameters to select more targets (Android, iOS, Mac Catalyst, WebAssembly, Skia/Tizen, Skia/WPF, and Skia/GTK for Linux).
 To see a list of all parameters for this template, run:
     ```
     dotnet new mcs-winui3-app -h
     ```